foxmask/django-th/docs/quickstart.rst

 * The project is hosted by yourself for your own need, but the project is able to handle trigger for your and your friends if you need.
 * Thus the 'admin' who hosts the project need to do some work of his admin part to add the service he will offer to user
 * Thus the user will go the his "my activated services" page to activate his service too.
-* But as you are all alone for the moment, you have the two hats : admin and end user, this is why you will need to do the two steps "Adding the service pocket from the Admin" and "Activating the service"
+* But as you are all alone for the moment, you have the two hats : admin and end user, this is why you will need to do the two steps "Adding the service wallabag from the Admin" and "Activating the service"

 Create a trigger
 ================